top of page

 We publish essays, memoir, reportage, and hybrid nonfiction from writers around the world.

-Send the essay that feels risky to write down.
-We are not looking for work that smooths over damage with a neat lesson or a quick promise that everything will be okay.
-Write about the sibling who stopped speaking to you after the will was read, the months when you hid a relapse from your partner, the year you stayed with a boss who harassed you because you needed the health insurance, the day you signed discharge papers knowing you could not pay the bill, or the moment you chose silence when what you wanted to scream from the rooftops.
-These are pieces that require plain speech and a willingness to let strangers see what you did, what you allowed, and what was done to you.
-We expect that kind of risk to be matched by control on the page.
+Send work that feels risky to commit to the page.
+We are not interested in writing that smooths over damage with a neat lesson or a quick promise that everything will be fine.
+Write about the sibling who stopped speaking to you after the will was read.
+Write about the months when you hid a relapse from your partner.
+Write about the year you stayed with a boss who harassed you because you needed health insurance.
+Write about the day you signed discharge papers, knowing you could not pay the bill.
+Write about the moment you chose silence when you wanted to say what could not be taken back.
+These pieces require plain speech and the willingness to let strangers see what you did, what you allowed, and what was done to you.
+The risk has to be matched by control on the page.

-Strong submissions build scenes from memory and verifiable detail, place the writer and the piece’s characters within a clear timeline, and show how understanding evolves over the course of the work.
-That might mean a chronological arc that carries the reader through a single season, a braided structure that moves between an illness and a job, or a segmented form that circles one recurring image until its meaning changes.
+Strong submissions build scenes from memory and verifiable detail, place the writer and the people within the story within a clear timeline, and show how understanding shifts over the course of the work.
+That can take the form of a chronological arc that carries the reader through a single season, a braided structure that moves between illness and work, or a segmented form that returns to one recurring image until its meaning changes.

 Fiction

-We publish literary fiction that is attentive to character, structure, and the line.
-We consider short stories and novel excerpts that stand on their own as complete works.
+We publish literary fiction built on strong character work, deliberate structure, and sentence-level control.
+We consider short stories and novel excerpts only when they stand on their own as complete works.

-Send the story that lets us inhabit a life that is not your own.
-This might be a fight at the kitchen table that changes the next ten years, a staff meeting where a promotion is decided in careful half-sentences, a campus friendship that fractures over one night and never repairs, a patrol officer driving the same route for the thousandth time, or a group chat where a joke lands and a relationship ends in the same thread.
-Domestic pieces, workplace narratives, campus stories, realist crime, and social satire are all welcome when they are rooted in concrete detail and consequence.
+Send the story that puts the reader inside a life with pressure, consequence, and change.
+That can be a fight at the kitchen table that rewrites the next ten years.
+It can be a staff meeting where a promotion is decided through careful half-sentences.
+It can be a campus friendship that fractures over one night and never repairs.
+It can be a patrol officer driving the same route for the thousandth time.
+It can be a group chat where a joke lands and a relationship ends in the same thread.
+Domestic work, workplace narratives, campus stories, realist crime, and social satire are welcome when the writing is anchored in concrete detail and consequence.

-We are drawn to work that follows cause and effect, that stays with what decisions cost over days, months, or years, and that shows how families, jobs, institutions, and neighborhoods press on the people inside them.
-Form can be spare or intricate, linear or broken into fragments, as long as a careful reader can follow the movement of the story and understand what is at stake in each scene.
+We are drawn to fiction that follows cause and effect and stays with what decisions cost over days, months, and years.
+We want work that shows how families, jobs, institutions, and neighborhoods shape the people inside them.
+Form can be spare or intricate, linear or fragmented, but a careful reader must be able to track the movement of the story and understand what is at stake in each scene.

 All fiction we publish takes place in a recognizable world.
 Streets have names, laws have consequences, and bodies have limits.
 We do not consider work built on invented cosmologies, magic systems, alternate timelines, or other speculative frameworks.